 Greek Gematria Calculator

-Calculate numerical values using the ancient Greek system of Isopsephy.
+Use our free Greek gematria calculator, also known as an isopsephy calculator, to find numerical values using the ancient Greek system of Isopsephy.
 Each Greek letter has a specific numerical value rooted in antiquity.

 Type any word to reveal its hidden value